The Shropshire Art Society takes its Data Protection obligations seriously and always works to comply with the latest legislation.

 When you join the Shropshire Art Society and when you renew your Annual Subscription, we ask you to sign to give your consent to your personal data being used by the Shropshire Art Society as described here, as required by the General Data Protection Regulation (GDPR) 2018.
 If you want us to completely remove/erase you from our systems, please email your request to our Secretary Frank Hilton at email@example.com

 2. Regarding the general use of this website

 a.
 Personal data

 i.
-We don’t collect any personal data e.g. name, email addresses via this website, as we do not use a Contact Form or Mailing List Subscription Form.
+In general, we don’t collect any personal data e.g. name, email addresses via this website, as we do not use a Contact Form or Mailing List Subscription Form.
 We do not have a blog comment facility.
 If you email us for any reason via the email addresses given on this website, the email you send us, and any responses to it, will be stored in our G-Suite system; although G-Suite encrypts emails, we cannot guarantee that your email will be encrypted at all stages of its life.
 We will only use the information you send us to respond to your request.
-If you email us to ask us to add you to our Exhibition Preview Guest List we will use the information you give us for that purpose (and for no other purposes) for as long as you do not ask us to remove you from the List.
+If you email us to ask us to add you to our Exhibition Preview Guest List we will contact you by email to gain the required consent to add you to that list.

 b.
 Cookies: our website does not place cookies.

 3. How to contact us